AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 How do I stay up to date with the latest security vulnerabilities?
 --------------------------------------------------------------------------------------------
-We recommend customer to deploy the latest image, upgrading to the latest Software version, and staying on top of any security patch released.
-Security vulnerabilities is complex Aviatrix's policy is to address them continously in the latest releases.
+We recommend customers to deploy the latest image, upgrading to the latest software version, and staying on top of any security patch released.
+Guaranteeing security against vulnerabilities is a sustained effort and it is Aviatrix's policy to address them continuously.

 Does Aviatrix have a ISO 27002 Certification?
 --------------------------------------------------------------------------------------------